A Call for Catalytic Leadership in Philanthropy - Exponent Philanthropy

 • Catalyze reforming antiquated, ineffective systems.

-We Invite Foundations and Donors to Join the Movement and Start Their CLIP Journey »
+Join the Movement and Start Your CLIP Journey Today »

 Catalytic Leadership in Philanthropy: How to Get Started